-Security Access Description Available methods: • A server secret shared between the RADIUS server and the Management Card or device RADIUS (Remote Authentication Dial-In User Service) is an authentication, authorization, and accounting service used to centrally administer remote access for each Management Card or device.
+Security Access Description Available methods: • A server secret shared between the RADIUS server and the Management Card or device • The RADIUS server name or IP address (IPv4 or IPv6) and port RADIUS (Remote Authentication Dial-In User Service) is an authentication, authorization, and accounting service used to centrally administer remote access for each Management Card or device.
 (APC supports the authentication and authorization functions.)